Diagnosys-AI/frontend/docs/pitch.md

 ## Proposed Solution

+A query engine is an end-to-end pipeline that allows you to ask questions over your data.
+It takes in a natural language query, and returns a response, along with reference context retrieved and passed to the LLM.

 Use a MultiModal Retrieval-Augmented Generation (RAG) Stack, contexualised with best practice and resources (listed below) with an LLM (Gemini) to provide a comprehensive list of potential diagnoses, investigations and treatments.
 This will be a tool for Junior doctors, and will be input with the History taken from a patient.
 In the above process, it will fit in-between stage 3 and 4.
 In detail:

 - Input (LLM be prompted with) History, Examinations done and (in the future) Patient Records